LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 123. 2025-11-29: Wired the Create Class form to save via AJAX, generating unique class IDs, persisting address/access fields, and storing selected student allow/restrict lists with their hidden IDs.
 124. 2025-11-29: Moved the Class Description field below the quiz allow selector on the Create Class form to match the desired layout.
 125. 2025-11-29: Updated class access allow/restrict list storage to use wpuserid/uniquestudentid keys and affirmed the sanitation path keeps special characters user-friendly when saving.
+126. 2025-11-30: Built the Classes edit tab UI with search, accordion pagination, and read-only forms populated from saved class records while leaving editing functionality for a later update.